hariprakash-j/hariprakash.dev/content/about-me/index.md

 ### Other Tools

-Here are some tools that help me automate workflows of the projects I work on...
+Here are some tools that lets me be lazy and automate workflows of the projects I work on...

 |                                                             |                  | <div style="width:100px"></div> |                                                               |                    |
 | ----------------------------------------------------------: | :--------------- | ------------------------------- | ------------------------------------------------------------: | :----------------- |
 |       <img src="/icons/jenkins.svg" width="25" height="25"> | _Jenkins_        |                                 | <img src="/icons/awscodepipeline.svg" width="25" height="25"> | _AWS CodePipeline_ |
 | <img src="/icons/githubactions.svg" width="25" height="25"> | _Github Actions_ |                                 |                                                               |                    |

-Some source control management tools I use often to organize and version control things..
+Some source control management tools I use to organize and version control things so that I know which idiot(me) wrote those 50 nested if statements...

 |                                                     |         | <div style="width:100px"></div> |                                                      |          |
 | --------------------------------------------------: | :------ | ------------------------------- | ---------------------------------------------------: | :------- |
 |   <img src="/icons/git.svg" width="25" height="25"> | _Git_   |                                 | <img src="/icons/github.svg" width="25" height="25"> | _Github_ |
 | <img src="/icons/gitea.svg" width="25" height="25"> | _Gitea_ |                                 |                                                      |          |

-The cloud providers I use professionally and have a lot of experience managing huge environments on...
+The cloud providers I use professionally for very large scale environments and deployements and personally when I need to borrow another computer for a while...

 |                                                   |       |     |     |
 | ------------------------------------------------: | :---- | --: | :-- |